 Ramiro Ocasio - Co-Founder and President

 Ramiro Ocasio was born in Boston, Massachusetts and raised in El Progreso, Honduras.
-He currently resides in New York City and works in the records department at the law firm of Kirkland & Ellis LLP.
+He currently resides in Austin, Texas and works in the facilities department at Kirkland & Ellis LLP.
 The people of Honduras hold a very special place in Ramiro’s heart and he returns every year to help poor communities as much as he is able to.

 Ramiro is the recipient of the Junior Chambers International, JCI Special Recognition Award for his contribution to the development of projects in Honduras in 2013.
 He is a corporate member of JCI, an organization in Honduras of young volunteers who are leaders in community service in their villages.
 Ramiro is the recipient of the city council citation in recognition of his heroism and bravery from New York City Council Member Peter F. Vallone Jr. for saving a man’s life by jumping down onto the tracks to rescue him seconds before an incoming train arrived into the station.

 FEIH is the fruits of Ramiro’s life work.
 He is excited about the growth of the foundation and looks forward to more opportunities to be of service to others.

 Jon Henes is the Co-Founder and member of the Board of Directors of FEIH.
 Jon is also the Co-Founder and Chief Executive Officer of C Street Advisory Group, an advisory firm that offers strategic counsel to CEOs, C-suites, and Boards of Directors to build lasting value, while ensuring alignment between the expectations of key stakeholders and critical calls for diversity, equity, and inclusion.